marleeyork-pf/TwitterSentiment/README.md

 <h2>TLDR</h2>
 <p>
   <strong>TwitterSentiment</strong> is a reproducible data pipeline to pull tweets on a specific subject, preprocess and clean
   text for use, perform VADER sentiment analysis, and visualize results.
+As a test case, we applied this to climate change related tweets across multiple locations.
 </p>

 <h2>Highlights</h2>